FGG100y/DS-Notes/regressionModels/Linear_Regression.md

 m_hat = (r * SD_y) / SD_x
 # m_hat = 0.0491428571428563

-# the intercept, this is the predicted length when weight is 0,
+# the intercept, this is the *predicted length* when weight is 0,
-# in other words, it should be 5 kg below average.
 b_hat = mu_y - (mu_x * m_hat)
 # b_hat = 439.0109523809524
 ```